What's the difference between rosacea and rosacea?

 Rosacea

-• Eye care : For ocular rosacea, specific treatments may be needed, such as antibiotic eye drops.
+- Eye care: For ocular rosacea, specific treatments may be required, such as antibiotic eye drops.

 Conclusion

-Rosacea and couperose are two distinct but often confused skin conditions.
-Rosacea is primarily characterized by the visibility of small blood vessels on the face, while rosacea is a chronic condition that presents with a variety of symptoms including redness, papules, pustules, and eye problems.
-A clear understanding of these conditions and their respective treatments is essential to effectively manage these skin issues.
+Couperose and rosacea are skin conditions that are often confused, but are distinct from each other.
+Couperose is mainly characterized by the visibility of small blood vessels on the face, while rosacea is a chronic disease with a variety of symptoms including redness, papules, pustules and eye problems.
+A clear understanding of these conditions and their respective treatments is essential to effectively manage these skin problems.